What Is A Covenant Not To Compete In Mississippi?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Since covenants could restrict your rights, you may wish to hire a Pascagoula, Mississippi lawyer to review any documents.
+Since covenants could restrict your rights, you may wish to hire a Pascagoula, Mississippi lawyer to review any provisions.
 They will be able to negotiate further changes to the covenant, and can draft an entirely new one that is acceptable to all parties if needed.
 Attorneys can provide valuable counseling to employers who are considering suing an employer who breached a covenant not to compete.
 They can also assist employees who have signed an agreement limiting their employment options.

 Life in Pascagoula